Jlundy22/weekend-sql-to-do-list/README.md

-# SQL To-Do List
+# To-Do List

 ## Description

 _Duration: 12 hours_

-This is the first full stack app made while attending Prime Digital Academy.
-This application was built to help orginize your tasks.
-When you add your task you will see it populate below.
-Once you have completed the task hitting the 'complete task' button will check off your task.
-If you accidently 'complete' the wrong task hitting restart task will change the task back to uncomplete.
-I made this an option for tasks you know you will repeat.
+This is the first full stack app I made while attending Prime Digital Academy.
+This application was built to help organize your tasks.
+When you add your task, you will see it populate.
+Once you have completed the task, hitting the 'complete task' button will check off your task.
+If you accidently 'complete' the wrong task, hitting 'restart task' will change the task back to incomplete.
+I made this an option for tasks you know you will repeat or accidently complete.
 The 'Delete Task' button will remove the task completely.

 ## Preview